 Wozupi is an organic farm committed to growing food in a way that nourishes the earth, the community, and people’s minds and bodies.
-The farm grows vegetables, herbs, and fruit, produces eggs and maple syrup, and uses honeybees to pollinate the plants.
-All Wozupi produce and eggs are USDA-certified organic.
+The farm grows vegetables, herbs, and fruit, produces maple syrup, and uses honeybees to pollinate the plants.
+All Wozupi produce is USDA-certified organic.

 Wozupi is owned and operated by the Shakopee Mdewakanton Sioux Community, a federally recognized, sovereign Native American tribe located southwest of Minneapolis/St. Paul.
 Since opening in 2010, Wozupi, which means “garden” in the Dakota Language, has encompassed the tribe’s focus on being a good neighbor, good employer, and good steward of the earth..